 This was a period of war with Indonesia which was opposed to the newly formed state of Malaysia.
-After conducting advanced training in West Malaysia, 4 RAR deployed to Borneo in April 1966 for the next five months conducted operations against the Indonesian army.
+After conducting advanced training in West Malaysia, 4 RAR deployed to Borneo in April 1966 and for the next five months conducted operations against the Indonesian army.
 During this time two significant large scale cross border raids by Indonesian forces were neutralised by the Battalion.
 The Battalion also conducted approximately 12 secret, long range platoon sized patrols deep into Indonesia.

 The Borneo area of operations was either rugged mountainous jungle or fetid swamp.
 This difficult terrain and the nature of secret long range patrols into Indonesian Borneo (Kalimantan) demanded a high standard of patrolling and battlecraft skills that provided excellent operational experience for the Battalion’s subsequent tour of South Vietnam in 1968 to 1969.

 4 RAR returned to Australia from Malaysia in October 1967 and was immediately warned for deployment to South Vietnam.
 The Battalion had only seven months in Australia before beginning its tour in South Vietnam in June 1968.